FK Viktoria Žižkov: 1990s and 2000s

 In 1993 Viktoria was promoted again to the highest league as a result of the Velvet Divorce and the Slovak clubs walking away to form their own league.
-Viktoria was very successful between 1993 and 2003, competing in four European cups. Žižkov has won the national knock-out cup for the eighth time in 1994 and finished as runners-up in 1995.
+Viktoria was very successful between 1993 and 2003, competing in four European cups. Žižkov won the national knock-out cup in 1994 and finished as runners-up in 1995.

 In 2001 Viktoria Žižkov won their ninth cup in history followed by knocking Scottish team Rangers out of the UEFA Cup in 2002, going through on the away goals rule after extra time at Ibrox.
 The team finished third in the league on two more occasions, in 2002 and 2003.

 In 2004, after a string of poor results and a corruption scandal, the team was relegated again to the second league.
 In 2007 the team successfully made it back to the Czech First League, finishing the season as runaway champions of the 2nd league.
 After finishing mid-table in their first season back in the top flight, in 2009 they were relegated back to the second league after struggling all season, with one of the only highlights being Petr Švancara winning Czech Television's goal of 2008 (gol roku), with his stunning individual effort to open the scoring in Žižkov's 4–2 home victory against FK Bohemians Prague (Střížkov).

 Žižkov bounced back to the top flight after finishing runners-up to FK Dukla Prague in 2011.
 Their season started with just seven points from the opening 14 rounds of the 2011–12 Czech First League, resulting in the club parting company with coach Martin Pulpit on 23 November.
 In January, with the club bottom of the league, it was revealed that only ten players from the first half of the season were still at the club.
 A particular loss was goalkeeper Tomáš Vaclík moving to Sparta Prague. Žižkov finished bottom of the league with 19 points, and were relegated to the second division.